kawciaaak/kawciaaak/README.md

 If you'd like to collaborate on a project, feel free to get in touch! 💡👥

-## Been there, done that

-Creating a edge-cutting Advanced Driver Assistant System for a premium automotive corporation

-Developing test software for an autonomous electric car system

 ## Tech Stack

 I'm proficient in: